FrontendMasters/bootcamp/lessons/html.md

 Copy out the text that is posted there.
 This is the first chapter of a book published in 1922 and which is now out of copyright.

-Reformat this document in HTML, marking up anything you think relevant, based on the tags you learned earlier today.
+Reformat this document in HTML, marking up anything you think relevant, based on the tags you learned.
 Note that in some places, I\'ve called for emphasis, while there\'s a link in another place.

 ## Additional HTML practice